WINE INTELLIGENCE REPORT

 When selecting wine, men are driven by provenance, brand and expert validation, while women are more driven by taste, word of mouth and value

-In the communications and positioning of wine, women have a stronger gender conscious bias than men, with a higher proportion of women in favour of female winemakers
+In the communications and positioning of wine, women have a stronger gender conscious bias than men, with a higher proportion of women in favour of female winemakers.
+The evidence suggests women are more likely to purchase wines made by female winemakers when this fact is consciously pointed out to them in an explicit way.

 Women are more open to buying alternative wine types (e.g. organic, sustainably produced, Fairtrade) than men across key markets